U.S. military families more negative about housing than landlords claim, survey shows

-NEW YORK (Reuters) - U.S. military families are expressing far deeper dissatisfaction with their housing conditions than their private landlords claim, according to a granular survey of tenants at more than 100 bases across the country that was recently presented to Congress.
+NEW YORK, May 22 (Reuters) - U.S. military families are expressing far deeper dissatisfaction with their housing conditions than their private landlords claim, according to a granular survey of tenants at more than 100 bases across the country that was recently presented to Congress.

 The survey, conducted by the nonprofit Military Family Advisory Network, was initially publicized in February.
 Three months later, the group has released a more detailed analysis of the results, providing a base-by-base look at the survey findings and a window into the problems most frequently cited.